Aging and Sleep

-Aging is tied to numerous health concerns, including sleep difficulties.
-In fact, poor sleep can contribute to many of these problems, reducing quality of life in people over 65.
+Aging is tied to numerous health concerns.
+Poor sleep can contribute to many of these problems, reducing quality of life in people as they get older.

-In order to address the unique needs of older adults, it’s more important than ever to understand the effects of aging on health.
-Since almost one third of our lives are spent sleeping, reviewing the relationship between aging and sleep is a fundamental part of promoting overall health in the elderly.
+In order to address the unique needs of older adults, it is more important than ever to understand the effects of aging on sleep and overall health.
+We take a closer look at the relationship between aging and sleep, common sleep issues, and sleep tips for older adults.

 Why Does Aging Affect Sleep?

-It’s common for older adults to experience changes in the quality and duration of their sleep.
+It is common for older adults to experience changes in the quality and duration of their sleep.
 Many of these changes occur due to changes in the body’s internal clock.
-A master clock in a part of the brain called the hypothalamus is composed of about 20,000 cells that form the suprachiasmatic nucleus (SCN) Trusted Source National Institute of General Medical Sciences (NIGMS) The NIGMS supports basic research that increases our understanding of biological processes and lays the foundation for advances in disease diagnosis, treatment, and prevention.
-See Full Reference .
+Located in a part of the brain called the hypothalamus, this internal clock is made of around 20,000 cells that form the suprachiasmatic nucleus (SCN).

 The SCN controls 24-hour daily cycles, called circadian rhythms.
-These circadian rhythms influence daily cycles, like when people get hungry, when the body releases certain hormones, and when a person feels sleepy or alert.
+These circadian rhythms influence when people get hungry, when the body releases certain hormones, and when a person feels sleepy or alert.

-As people get older, their sleep changes due to effects of an aging SCN Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference .
+As people get older, their sleep changes due to effects of an aging SCN .
 Deterioration in the function of the SCN can disrupt circadian rhythms, directly influencing when people feel tired and alert.

 The SCN receives information from the eyes, and light is one of the most powerful cues for maintaining circadian rhythms.
-Unfortunately, research shows that many older people have insufficient exposure Trusted Source National Library of Medicine, Biotech Information The National Center for Biotechnology Information advances science and health by providing access to biomedical and genomic information.
-See Full Reference to daylight, averaging around one hour each day.
+Unfortunately, research shows that many older people have insufficient exposure to daylight, averaging around one hour each day.
 Daylight exposure may be even more restricted for people who live in nursing homes as well as those with Alzheimer’s disease.